• Skip to main content

 Consequently, an extensive body of research exists to support claims that certain essential oils can provide effective replacements for common over-the-counter and prescription medicines.
 (Talk with your doctor before starting any new health regimen.)

-1. Lavender Essential Oil for Calming Effect
+1. Lavender Essential Oil For Calming Effect

 Lavender essential oil is arguably one of the most versatile oils available.
 It has been used by various cultures for thousands of years for a wide range of health problems—from skin care to anxiety relief.